Projects

 React Explained: I launched this React-focused newsletter during the pandemic, publishing thirty issues about the latest news and advancements in the community.
 Revue has since shut down and issues are no longer available on the internet.

 Hashshake: A small application to foster communication and camaraderie between remote teammates.
-It randomly chooses pairs of coworkers to meet for informal, 20-minute conversations via a Slackbot message.
+It chooses pairs of coworkers to meet for informal, 20-minute conversations via a Slackbot message.

 2020